pilarskimichal/ZodiacSign/README.md

 # ZodiacSign
+Program asking about:
+- name and surname
-Program asking about date of birth and return zodiac sign and few additional informations
+- date of birth
+- place of birth

+Return:
+- business card
+- information about age
+- zodiac sign

+## Plan TODO
+- update program by class GregorianCalendar

+### Cause:
+- Task for increasing skills in java